jestjs/jest/docs/Troubleshooting.md

 If you would like to continue using Jasmine 1, set the `testRunner` config option to `jasmine1` or pass `--testRunner=jasmine1` as a command line option.

+### Compatibility issues

+Jest takes advantage of new features added to Node 4.
+We recommend that you upgrade to the latest stable release of Node.
+The minimum supported version is `v4.0.0`.
+Versions `0.x.x` are not supported.

 ### Still unresolved?

 See [Support](/jest/support.html).